Remington740 / 740A / 742 / 7400

-Buttstock wood is the same for all of the Models 740, 742, #4, #6, 74, 7400, 7600.
-The factory will not tell you this, but they will all interchange.
+Buttstock wood is the SAME AND INTERCHANGEABLE for all of the Models 740, 742, #4, #6, 74, 7400, 7600.
+The factory will not tell you this, but they WILL all interchange.
 The finish or checkering will not match your original one however.
 But at this stage of the game, you will more than likely have to take what you can find.

-Sights have changed many times over the years.
-If yours is one of the early guns (740 and 760s) used a distinctive rear sight attached with a 3/8" dovetail, any aftermarket 3/8" sight, both front & rear will fit.
+The sights have changed many times over the years.
+The early guns (740 and 760s) used a distinctive rear sight attached with a 3/8" dovetail, where any aftermarket 3/8" sight, both front and rear will fit.
 Later the factory utilized the same sights for all their center-fire rifles (except the model 600 and 788s), meaning the 700, 742, 760 all used the same sight bases (maybe a higher or lower front sight depending on the caliber).
-If your barrel has the sights screwed onto it like the 742s, you loose part of the rear sight, you might be best to try to get a whole new one for the 7400 or even the 700 series, as the screw holes are all the same spacing.
-The rear screw on sight has been changed 3 times and parts for the early versions are no longer available from the factory.
+If your barrel has the sights screwed onto it like the 700s, and you loose part of the rear sight, you might be best to try to get a whole new one for the 700 or 7400/7600 series, as the screw holes are all the same spacing.
+The rear screw on sight unit has been changed 3 times and parts for the earlier two versions are no longer available from the factory.
 The front ramp was initially silver soldered onto the barrel, later it was screwed on using two screws with one under the blade's dovetail.

-shotgun use many of the same basic “Fire Control” (as Remington calls the trigger
+shotgun use many of the same basic “Fire Control” parts (as Remington calls the trigger

 group) parts.
 This would be the 552, 572, for the RF, 740, 742, 760, 4, 6,

 factory.
-You can not simply reverse the RH to make it function as a LH
+AND you CAN NOT simply reverse the RH to make it function as a LH

 You might find some enterprising machine shop that may possibly be making some